-INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS OFABU DHABI ISLAMIC BANK PJSC (continued)
+INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS OF ABU DHABI ISLAMIC BANK PJSC (continued)

-REPORT ON OTHER LEGAL AND REGULATORY REOUIREMENTS
+REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS

-As required by the UAE Federal Law No. (2) of 2015 for the year ended 31 December 2020, we report that:
+Further, as required by the UAE Federal Law No. (2) of 2015 (as amended), we report that for the year ended 31 December 2021:

-- We have obtained all the information we considered necessary for the purposes of our audit; - The consolidated financial statements of the Bank have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - The Bank has maintained proper books of account; - The financial information included in the Directors' report is consistent with the Bank's books of account; - Note 20 to the consolidated financial statements of the Bank discloses purchased or investment in shares during the financial year ended 31 December 2020; - Note 40 to the consolidated financial statements of the Bank discloses material related party transactions, the terms under which these were conducted and principles of managing conflict of interests; - Based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Bank has contravened during the financial year ended 31 December 2020 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 or of its Articles of Association which would materially affect its activities or its financial position as at 31 December 2020; and - Note 44 to the consolidated financial statements of the Bank discloses social contributions made during the financial year ended 31 December 2020.
+- We have obtained all the information we considered necessary for the purposes of our audit; - The consolidated financial statements of the Bank have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended); - The Bank has maintained proper books of account; - The financial information included in the Directors' report is consistent with the Bank's books of account; - Note 20 to the consolidated financial statements of the Bank discloses purchased or investment in shares during the financial year ended 31 December 2021; - Note 40 to the consolidated financial statements of the Bank discloses material related party transactions, the terms under which these were conducted and principles of managing conflict of interests; - Based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Bank has contravened during the financial year ended 31 December 2021 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended) or of its Articles of Association which would materially affect its activities or its financial position as at 31 December 2021; and - Note 44 to the consolidated financial statements of the Bank discloses social contributions made during the financial year ended 31 December 2021.